What Is Japanese Encephalitis (JE)?

 - Will be traveling to an urban area for less than 30 days

-What Other Ways Can Japanese Encephalitis Be Prevented Besides Vaccination?
+What Other Ways Can Japanese Encephalitis (JE) Be Prevented Besides Vaccination?

 The vaccine is not 100% effective at preventing the disease.
-It is important to protect yourself from mosquito bites.
-The CDC recommends:
+It is important to help prevent mosquito bites by:

 What Happens in the Event of an Outbreak?